ONSdigital/census-rm-qid-batch-runner/README.md

 This will read the generated qid/uac pairs and generate the print and manifest files in the specified supplier directory.
 Make sure to pass in the correct supplier so the files go to the correct location.
 The suppliers have been put onto the batch files to show where they should go.

+The suppliers to pass in are `QM` or `PPO`

 If the print file is for CCS unaddressed questionnaires, then the UAC's generated for the QID's will not be included